Wills & Estate Planning

 • It’s often simpler and faster for account beneficiaries to claim the funds.

-• You’ll avoid probate court fees and executor’s fees (which can be significant, especially if the executor is legally entitled to a certain percentage of the estate, such as in California).
+• You’ll avoid probate court fees and executor’s fees (which can be significant).

 Some benefits of relying on your will to dictate how your assets should be distributed, and thereby going through the probate process, are:

 • Wills can make your intent clearer.
-Widdes warns that there are too many legal permutations (like per stirpes stipulations or anti-lapse statutes) on some states’ law books for many non-legal folks to keep track of easily.
+State’s intestacy lawbooks can be full of complex legal permutations (like per stirpes stipulations or anti-lapse statutes) that are tough for many non-legal folks to keep track of easily.
 A will is set up to allow you to communicate your wishes and back-up plans more clearly.

 • Wills let you leave money to organizations, like a favorite charity or college.
 Some probate-exempt accounts only allow human beneficiaries.

 Your financial and family situation will determine whether probate is worthwhile for you, or if keeping as many assets outside of probate as possible is best.
 This applies to assets beyond those covered in your will, too.
-For example, by some estimates, there's over a trillion dollars in unclaimed life insurance benefits, so it's important not just to get your ducks in a row but also to make sure your loved ones know what to expect.
+For example, unclaimed life insurance benefits can add up to billions of dollars, so it's important not just to get your ducks in a row but also to make sure your loved ones know what to expect.

 Either way, thinking ahead and preparing your will and accounts the way you want now will reduce stress and avoidable arguments in the future.
 If you have any questions about what makes the most sense for your situation, reach out to an estate attorney or other qualified professional to discuss your options.